Samuel Escobar: International influence

 At Lausanne 1974, Escobar criticized North American evangelicalism for prioritizing personal salvation over structural justice.
 He urged evangelicals to pursue "holistic mission" by addressing social, political, and economic realities.

-Theological vision
+Theological views

-Escobar's theology blended evangelical convictions with a strong emphasis on justice, freedom, and human dignity.
-He advocated for a faith that was both deeply biblical and socially relevant, shaped by the Latin American context.
-He criticized missionary paternalism and supported efforts to "latinize" theological education and leadership.
+Escobar argued that Christian mission should include both evangelism and social responsibility.
+He criticized forms of missionary work that treated Latin American churches as dependent on North American or European leadership and advocated the development of theology and church leadership within Latin America.

-Honors and legacy
+Honors and later career

 Escobar was ordained as a Baptist minister in 1979.
 He served as President of the International Fellowship of Evangelical Students from 1995 to 2003 and President of the United Bible Societies from 1996 to 2004.

-He was Professor Emeritus at Palmer Theological Seminary and a contributing editor to the International Bulletin of Mission Research.
+He was professor emeritus at Palmer Theological Seminary and a contributing editor to the International Bulletin of Mission Research.

+In 2019 Escobar received the American Society of Missiology Lifetime Achievement Award.

 Escobar's papers are housed and preserved at the Wheaton College Archives and Special Collections.